JaneliaSciComp/SOFIMA-scripts/README.md

 wrapper scripts for SOFIMA to batch jobs to the janelia cluster.

-the entry point is em-alignment.sh, which submits two jobs, the first (em-alignment1.py) handles the GPU intensive portions of the algorithm, and a second dependent one (em-alignment2.py) which uses only the CPU and also a lot of RAM.  data loading and saving code is in a plugin, which defaults to data.py.
+the entry point is 2d-align.sh, which submits two jobs, the first (2d-flow-mesh.py) handles the GPU intensive portions of the algorithm, and a second dependent one (2d-invmap.py) which uses only the CPU and also a lot of RAM.  data loading and saving code is in a plugin (see data-\*.py).

 # installation